relishcolouredhat/grafana-training-exercises/README.md

   is easier than it ever has been to create live data visualizations.
 Lets walk through getting started!

+  The first exercise has a relatively large amount of step-by-step details

 ---

 ## Exercise 001: A Grafana for each and every one of us!